 - In 2019, WhatsApp will also launch fingerprint lock feature, sticker search feature, and consecutive voice messages

-- WhatsApp has more than 400 million users in outs largest market, India
+- WhatsApp has more than 400 million users in its largest market, India

 - More than 1 Bn daily active users